 It’s strong, and the way it’s tied makes it useful for lures with multiple treble hooks, which can be challenging to navigate through the Palomar’s loop.
 It also is useful when assembling a Carolina rig when you can’t easily tie a second Palomar on the swivel.
 Versions include one with a second loop near the eye and one that has three tag ends.
 This is the time-tested version.

 How to tie the Improved Clinch Knot:

 - Run the line through the eye of a hook or lure.

 - Wrap the tag end around the main line seven times.

-- Push the tag through loop that you created between the eye and the first wrap.
+- Push the tag through the loop you created between the eye and the first wrap.

-- Run the tag back through loop that you just created.
+- Run the tag back through the loop that you just created.

 - Moisten the knot, and pull it tight.
 Trim the tag.